microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - @azure/msal-node@2.15.0
+ - @azure/msal-node@2.16.0

-This package contains the following license and notice below:
+This package contains the following license:

 MIT License